 Methods of How to Set Bitcoin Stop Loss Orders in Bitcoin Trading

-Traders using a Bitcoin trading system must have mathematical calculations that reveal where their stop loss order must be placed.
+Traders using a Bitcoin system must have mathematical calculations that reveal where their stop loss order must be placed.

-1. Percentage of BTCUSD Trading account balance
+1. Percentage of BTCUSD Trading equity balance

 Example:

-If a trader has a $50,000 account and is willing to risk 2%
+If a trader has a $50,000 account and is willing to risk 2 %

 If the trader buys 10 contracts